The time Leonard Bernstein stood and conducted an orchestra with just his eyebrows

 Look Ma No Hands!
 Leonard Bernstein at his best...

-The Vienna Philharmonic enjoyed a close collaboration with Bernstein, who has been one of the most important maestros in the orchestra’s history.
+The Vienna Philharmonic enjoyed a close collaboration with Bernstein, as one of the most important maestros in the orchestra’s history.

 Between his debut in 1966 and his death in 1990, he gave concerts every year at the great classical music capital’s Konzerthaus or Musikverein and toured with the orchestra around Europe and North America.